pkrll/Helium/README.md

 ### Installation
 * Set up a virtual host in Apache, pointing to the Helium directory.
 * Create a MySQL database and set the database constants in the file /library/Config.php to values appropriate to your config.
-    * See MySQL Database Scheme in file Helium.sql (Will be updated).
+    * See MySQL Database Schema in file Helium.sql (will be updated).
-* Install dependencies using npm (instructions will be added).
+* Install dependencies using NPM (see below for instructions).

 ### Usage
 * Log in to the Helium admin panel by navigating to *yoursite.io/user* and providing the default username and password (*admin*/*admin*).
 (You can change the default password by selecting Users in the menu bar.)